LeCadavrExquis/Dokumed/PROJECT_app.md

   - Export selected medical records, associated measurements (grouped by description into separate CSVs), and attached files into a single ZIP archive.
   - Option to send the exported ZIP archive via email after successful export.
 - User Profile Management
-  - Add and edit personal medical information: height, weight, blood type, illnesses, medications, allergies.
+  - View personal medical information: height, weight, blood type, illnesses, medications, allergies.
-  - Store emergency contact information (name and phone number).
+  - View emergency contact information (name and phone number).
-  - Record organ donor status.
+  - View organ donor status.
+  - Edit profile details, medication reminders, and cloud sync settings on separate, dedicated screens.
   - Profile data is stored securely using SharedPreferences.
-  - Allow users to set reminders for medications, including time, medication name, and dosage.
+  - Allow users to set reminders for medications, including time, medication name, and dosage (managed in `MedicationReminderScreen`).
 - **Onboarding Carousel**:
   - Displayed on the first app launch.
   - Informs the user about the app's purpose and main features.
   - Guides the user through setting up a mandatory PIN for app security.
   - Optionally allows the user to input initial profile information (can be skipped).
 - **Cloud Synchronization (WebDAV)**:
-  - Users can configure WebDAV server credentials (URL, username, password) in the Profile screen.
+  - Users can configure WebDAV server credentials (URL, username, password) in the `CloudSyncScreen`.
   - Synchronization is optional and independent of local storage.
   - Medical records are exported in CSV format.
   - Profile information is exported in JSON format (using Kotlinx Serialization).